-This shot may not be perfect, but I captured it at the ideal time, with ray of light through the smoke.
-It’s one of my favourite images.
+This shot may not be perfect, but I captured it at the ideal time, with a ray of light through the smoke.
+It’s one of my favorite images.

 Shot at a prominent location for street photography in Kuala Lumpur as well as a tourist attraction.
 I like how the stall owner is staring at my camera.

 Last but not least, this was a night photography project shot on Kodak Vision3 500T film.
 I love how cinematic it appears, almost like a scene from a movie.
-This street shot is deserving of consideration in the best SOOC street photography series.
+This street shot is deserving of consideration as the best SOOC street photography series.

-So here are some of my favourites and the best SOOC street photography photos work.
+So here are some of my favorites and the best SOOC street photography photos work.
 I haven’t had the opportunity to travel or go on an overseas vacation, but I may have a plan to fly soon, so for the time being, I’ll be photographing more around the Kuala Lumpur vicinity.
 I try to explore new places and hidden moments on the streets of Kuala Lumpur.
 Check out the latest photo collection of street photography in Kuala Lumpur.